Photograph of Wilson's Bird-of-paradise

 A unique bird in its large family and one of the most striking of all birds thanks to its pied plumage and foraging technique which involves hovering high above the water in search of fish, up to 3 km (2 miles) from land!
 It is widespread and easy to see in most of Africa south of the Sahara, from as far west as Gambia to as far south as Cape Town in South Africa, parts of the Middle East as far west as southern Turkey, and from the Indian subcontinent to mainland South East Asia.

-Another astonishing member of an astonishing family - no other bird looks anything like this or its close relative, Northern Carmine Bee-eater (Merops nubicus)!
-They may be seen in many places in Africa south of the Sahara but the best places to see Southern Carmine Bee-eaters are at their nesting colonies in Zambia, Botswana and Namibia, usually in October-November.
+Two astonishing members of an astonishing family - no other birds look anything like these!
+Northern (nubicus) differs from Southern (nubicoides) in having a complete turquoise head with a black mask whereas in Southern the turquoise is confined to the crown.
+They may be seen in many places in Africa south of the Sahara but the best places in the world to see Southern Carmine Bee-eaters are at their nesting colonies in Zambia, Botswana and the Caprivi Strip at the northeast end of Namibia, usually in October-November.

-This is another very strong contender for the most beautiful bird in the world, thanks to its colourful but not gaudy plumage, dynamic, dashing pursuit of flying prey and lovely purring call.
-It is better known as European Bee-eater but the old Russian name of Golden Bee-eater is much more appropriate because it describes the bird so well and because this species, despite its common name, not only spends the northern winter in Africa south of the Sahara but nests there as well, in southwest Africa.
-It also nests in North Africa, as well as Europe, western Russia and the Middle East.
+This gregarious bird is another very strong contender for the most beautiful bird in the world, thanks to its colourful but not gaudy plumage, dynamic, dashing pursuit of flying prey and lovely purring call.
+It is better known as European Bee-eater but the old Russian name of Golden Bee-eater is much more appropriate because it describes the bird so well, the eye-catching scapular feathers being a gorgeous golden-yellow, and because this species, despite its commonly used name, not only spends the northern winter in Africa south of the Sahara but nests there as well, in southwest Africa.
+These birds migrate to central Africa during the southern winter.
+Most Golden Bee-eaters breed, usually in small colonies of up to eight pairs, in the northern hemisphere though, in North Africa, as well as Europe, western Russia and the Middle East, and may be brighten up anyone's life in many places throughout its range.

 Lilac-breasted Roller Coracias caudata